joaodlf/flask-boilerplate/README.md

 ### Web

-uwsgi is used in production *and* development.
+I prefer to run uwsgi in development and production.
 Running a local server is as easy as:

 ```
-$ sudo uwsgi --ini web/uwsgi/development.ini
+$ uwsgi --ini web/uwsgi/development.ini --http :8080
 ```

-(tip: You can modify the default port via the **development.ini** file)

-You should now be able to navigate to http://127.0.0.1:80/
+You should now be able to navigate to http://127.0.0.1:8080/

 ### CLI